zeli8888/BikeShareApp/BackLog/Group2SprintBacklogMar4-Apr1.md

 - **Task 2:**
     - Estimated Points: [2]
     - Assigned To: [Ze Li]
-    - Description: [Fetch the latest data from API and save it into database]
+    - Description: [Fetch current data through API calls and store it into database]
-    - Finish Time: []
+    - Finish Time: [6th Mar]

 - **Task 3:**
     - Estimated Points: [2]
     - Assigned To: [Ze Li]
-    - Description: [Create API for fetching latest data from database]
+    - Description: [Create backend API for fetching current data from database]
-    - Finish Time: []
+    - Finish Time: [6th Mar]

 - **Task 4:**
     - Estimated Points: [6]
     - Assigned To: [Sabrina]
-    - Description: [Create a link to fetch the latest data from backend in the button]
+    - Description: [Create a link to fetch the current data from backend on buttons]
     - Finish Time: []
 ------------